podio/podio-dotnet/README.markdown

 // Embed/Link field with with external_id 'link'
 var embedField = myNewItem.Field<EmbedItemField>("link");
-var embed = podio.EmbedService.AddAnEmbed("https://www.google.com/"); // Creating an embed
+var embed = await podio.EmbedService.AddAnEmbed("https://www.google.com/"); // Creating an embed
 embedField.AddEmbed(embed.EmbedId);

 //Uploading a file and attaching it to new item